terraform-ibm-modules/terraform-ibm-ocp-all-inclusive/README.md

 - Make sure that you have a recent version of the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
 - Make sure that you have a recent version of the [IBM Cloud Kubernetes service CLI](https://cloud.ibm.com/docs/containers?topic=containers-kubernetes-service-cli)

-### Default Worker Pool management

-You can manage the default worker pool using Terraform, and make changes to it through this module.
-This option is enabled by default.
-Under the hood, the default worker pool is imported as a `ibm_container_vpc_worker_pool` resource.
-Advanced users may opt-out of this option by setting `import_default_worker_pool_on_create` parameter to `false`.
-For most use cases it is recommended to keep this variable to `true`.

-#### Important Considerations for Terraform and Default Worker Pool
+### Important Considerations for Terraform and Default Worker Pool

 **Changes Requiring Re-creation of Default Worker Pool**